weicong317/final_assessment/README.md

 * Working AJAX.

 Rspec:
-* Wrote RSpec tests for 2 model specs.
+* Wrote RSpec tests for 2 model specs. (user and message)
-* 1 integration spec using the Capybara library.
+* 1 integration spec using the Capybara library. (user posting new message)